These creative tricolour food ideas and tiranga food recipes pay tribute to the tiranga colours in an outpouring of tiranga themes and tiranga dishes.

 Enjoy these delicious tiranga food recipes with your loved ones and be sure to include some fun Indian Independence Day activities for kids or Republic Day activities for kids, like a tricolor sandwich-making competition for kids in your Independence/Republic day celebration.

 Do you know how to make tricolour sandwich?
-Share your own Indian sandwich recipes for Independence Day snacks, or tricolour sandwich recipe in our recipe-sharing community on SHEROES.
+Share your own Indian sandwich recipes for Independence Day snacks, or tricolour sandwich recipes in our recipe-sharing community on SHEROES.

 Submit recipes online and share your tricolour food recipes in Hindi or English.